aali2010/AWS-Bucket-List-Tracker/README.md

-Services Used:
+AWS Services Used:

 AWS Amplify: Deployment of frontend and backend services.

 AWS AppSync: Simplifies building and managing scalable GraphQL APIs.

 GraphQL API: Allows clients to request only the data they need.
-[API & Schema]

-DynamoDB: DynamoDB for storing and managing bucket list items.[Database]
+DynamoDB: DynamoDB for storing and managing bucket list items.

 S3 bucket: For storage of user images.
-[Storage]